mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 each record has a precise record format.
 Structured data is identifiable as it is organized in structure like rows and columns.

+Structured data is data that has a predefined data model or is organized in a predefined way.

 ## Unstructured data
 n the modern world of big data, unstructured data is the most